publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch45/schIV/m__us_usc_t50_s3361.md

     (d) __Administrative matters__

-        (1) The Director shall retain direct supervision and control over the element established under subsection (a) of this section.
+        (1) The Director shall retain direct supervision and control over the element established under subsection (a).

-        (2) The element established under subsection (a) of this section shall connect elements of the intelligence community utilizing the most current available information technology that is applicable to the function of the element.
+        (2) The element established under subsection (a) shall connect elements of the intelligence community utilizing the most current available information technology that is applicable to the function of the element.

         (3)

-         Personnel of the element established under subsection (a) of this section may carry out the duties and functions of the element at any location that—
+         Personnel of the element established under subsection (a) may carry out the duties and functions of the element at any location that—

             (A) has been certified as a secure facility by a department or agency of the United States Government; or